WHAT TO DO IN TENERIFE? BEST BEACHES IN TENERIFE? WHEN IS THE BEST TIME TO VISIT TENERIFE? BEST THINGS TO DO AS A COUPLE IN TENERIFE?

-Many thinks that Playa de Las Américas is for young travelers due to its surfing atmosphere and the many bars in the area.
+Many think that Playa de Las Américas is for young travelers due to its surfing atmosphere and the many bars in the area.
 However, Las Américas is also very family-friendly and accessible to everyone.

 15. Los Cristianos, the party place of Tenerife

 If you are going to Tenerife to party and relax at the beach, then Los Cristianos would be a good choice.
-There, you won’t get bored and you will have many of options when it comes to bars, nightclubs and restaurants.
+There, you won’t get bored and you will have many of options when it comes to bars, nightclubs, and restaurants.

 But there are also activities for adrenaline junkies such as offroad driving with a quad (look over here).

 In the north of Tenerife, you will find the small and charming village of Garachico.
 An absolute must-see in Tenerife!

 This former fishing village has remained very authentic despite being completely destroyed after the immense volcanic eruption of 1706.
 Near the port, the castle of San Miguel dating from the 16th century is the only vestige to have survived the lava flow.